TimToller/llmsteg/README.md

 The project comprises two main components:

 - **Backend**: Implements the encoding and decoding algorithms, utilizing a pre-trained language model (e.g., GPT-2).
-- **Frontend**: A user-friendly Svelte application for testing the encoding and decoding processes.
+- **Frontend**: A simple Svelte application for testing the encoding and decoding processes.

 ## Installation